0xb-s/ssh-browser/README.md

 SSH File Browser is a desktop application built using `egui`.
 It provides a graphical interface to manage files on remote servers via SSH and SFTP.
 This application allows users to perform various file operations with ease.

+**Note**: This project is still in early development and requires further work to enhance features and improve stability.

 ## Features

 ### Connection Management